 To motivate you to learn more about copyrights and patents, here is what can happen to those who infringe on other peoples’ creations:

-Copyright infringement: Infringer pays for damages incurred and profits gained up to $150,000 for each work infringed.
-The court can issue injunctions to stop infringing acts and can impound the illegal works.
-Infringer can also be sentenced to jail.
+Copyright infringement: The infringer pays for damages incurred and profits gained up to $150,000 for each work infringed.
+The court can issue injunctions to stop infringing acts and impound illegal works.
+The infringer can also be sentenced to jail.

 Patent infringement is not a crime, so there are no criminal penalties.
-However, the owner of the patent can sue the infringer in civil court for “reasonable royalties” obtained by the infringer.
+However, the patent owner can sue the infringer in civil court for “reasonable royalties” obtained by the infringer.
 If it can be proven that the infringer intentionally infringed, then the patent owner is entitled to “treble” damages.
 Treble is legalese for triple.

-Given the ease of obtaining a registered copyright, it is to your benefit to protect your work before it becomes available across the world via the Internet.
+Given the ease of obtaining a registered copyright, it is beneficial to protect your work before it becomes available worldwide via the Internet.

 The following material answers most people’s questions regarding copyrights and patents.